 If you have equipment you'd like to integrate, you can contact us here to start the integration process.
 Once we've worked with you to understand the technical specifications of the equipment to be integrated, we integrate a test unit, working with your engineering team to make sure all the equipment's data is received and mapped correctly.
 Depending on the equipment and the level of integration desired, this can take from as little as an hour to as long as a week.

-After we've created your equipment's "digital twin", we connect industrial cellular and/or Wi-Fi hardware (for example, the USRobotics USR3510 or NetComm NTC-140W) to your equipment.
+After we've created your equipment's "digital twin", we connect our industrial cellular gateway to your equipment.
 For large deployments, we can optionally work with your team to integrate communications hardware directly into your product.

 Your equipment is now Internet-enabled and ready to be deployed.
 But wait, there's more!
 Data from your equipment in the field is sent to our web servers continually.
 We use this data to train proprietary models to help identify failures or other anomalies.
 These models can reduce unplanned downtime by notifying you of equipment issues not identified by threshold-based alarms or other indicators.

 Security is core to our platform.
 We have three primary, publically shared security measures: 1) All data transmitted is encrypted with 128 bit AES.
 This is end-to-end, that is, data is encrypted from your equipment to our servers, and from our servers to your web browser.
 2) Equipment is connected to our web servers via private network (both over cellular and Wi-Fi).
 Your equipment will not have a publicly-addressable IP.
 3) Interfaces with equipment are "read-only".
 Neither our web servers nor the communications hardware we use accept traffic directed toward you equipment.